 Reason Papers 32 (Fall 2010) was the journal’s last issue to be published in a hard-copy/paid subscription format.
 Starting with Volume 33 (Fall 2011), Reason Papers has gone to a free, fully online format.
 All issues, including the current one, are now available for download in the Archive section.
 Reason Papers is an Open Access journal (ISSN: 03631893): readers thus have the right to read, download, copy, distribute, print, search, or link to the full texts of all content in our Archives for free (i.e., without charge either to the user or to his or her institution).
 This is in accordance with the BOAI definition of open access.
 For further information on Open Access journals, consult the Directory of Open Access Journals.

-For information on writing a book review, go to our Call for Book Reviews (under “News”).
+For information on writing a book review, go to our Call for Book and Film Reviews.

 For information on ordering hard copy back issues of Reason Papers, visit our Ordering page.